dylanfair/checklist/README.md

 `checklist` will remember the last `Status` filter and `Urgency` sort you had if you are to exit out and come back.
 Other "state" like any current `Tag` filter, or the current `Layout View`, are not kept.

+## Customization

+There is a `theme.toml` file that is in the same location as your SQLite database (which can be found with `checklist where`).
+Here you can change background colors, outline colors, scrollbar colors and a couple styles.
+This isn't fully fleshed out, but hopefully acts as a good start.

 ## VSCode oddity

 I noticed that if running the app in a VSCode terminal, I needed to set the following setting in order for certain command combinations (i.e. CTRL \<down>) to work: